Anxiety About Sleep

 - Change in sleeping habits: due to environmental factors, or physical stimuli preventing sleep

-is when the insomnia persists longer than one month, usually well after the original triggering factor has been resolved or has significantly faded in thought domination.
+Chronic insomnia is indicated when the insomnia persists longer than one month, usually well after the original triggering factor has been resolved or has significantly faded in thought domination.
 Acute insomnia develops into chronic insomnia when a combination of factors combine, including periods of increased stress or worry, anxiety about lack of sleep, and abnormal behaviours around sleeping that become habits.
-Often when these occur, individuals develop negative thought patterns and associations with sleep and bedtime- that the thought of sleeping itself becomes a learned cue, triggering wakefulness.
-This is when individuals usually begin to partake in a variety of behaviours, in a bid to help them tame their insomnia – mistakenly only aiding to reinforce and perpetuate it.
+Often when these occur, individuals develop negative thought patterns and associations with sleep and bedtime, such that the thought of sleeping itself becomes a learned cue, triggering wakefulness.
+This is when individuals usually begin to partake in a variety of behaviours, in a bid to help alleviate their insomnia, which unfortunately, over time, reinforce and perpetuate insomnia.

 Some of these thoughts and behaviours include: